architect-711/Binary-numbers-converter-to-decimal/README.md

 ### Motivation

-I want to create my own number converter from a number system to another number system.
+I wanted to create my own number converter from a binary number system to decimal number system.

 ### Why did I build this project?

-I like Java, and I am Java junior developer, and to understand this language better.
-I build this little and absolutely useless project.
+That's interesting and invaluable experience.
+I am Java enthusiast and this is the answer why i build that absolutely useless program.

 ### Solving problems

-1. Conversion from one number system to another one

-# What is ready???

-1. Conversion from binary number system to decimal for integers.
+1. Conversion from binary number system to decimal.

-## TODO
-* Conversion from binary number system to decimal for fractional and integer numbers.
-* Allow the user to select a number system converting to.
-* Complement logic of converting to decimal number system.
-User should pick the number system his own.

-## Done
-* Ask user about desirable number type (fractional/integer)
-* Sure, console input
-* Divided logic
-* Error handling
+## How to install and run the project?

+### Console

+If you have a java on your computer, go to ``BinaryConverter/out/artifacts/`` and open that in console, then write: ``java -jar BinaryConverter.jar``.